Gettin' Jiggy wit It: Composition

 The song samples the 1979 Sister Sledge song "He's the Greatest Dancer".
 The "mama-uh, mama-uh, mama come closer" line is a reference to the song "Soul Makossa" by Manu Dibango, specifically the version adapted by Michael Jackson in "Wanna Be Startin' Somethin'"'s final bridge.
 The connotations associated with the expression getting jiggy were heavily influenced by this single.
 The term was originally a description of sexy fashion or style, but expanded to include dancing skill.

 Smith has attested in an interview that his inspiration to alter the meaning for the purpose of the song came from his association of the term "jiggy" with "jigaboo", a derogatory term for African-Americans, which made the literal meaning of the title "getting African-American with it" and which was meant to reference the popular folk-myth of an innate sense of rhythm in black folks.
 The co-opting of a once offensive word also was racially empowering.

 Nas ghost-writing "Gettin' Jiggy wit It" was a popular rumor in the 1990s, as the song's producers The Trackmasters had recently signed Nas to their label Trackmasters Entertainment.
-Nas later confirmed he was in the studio with Smith during the track's development and even suggested lines for the song, however insists that Smith wrote the entirety of the finished lyrics on his own.
+Nas later confirmed he was in the studio with Smith during the track's development and even suggested lines for the song; however, he insists that Smith wrote the entirety of the finished lyrics on his own.
 The Trackmasters corroborated Nas on Smith ultimately writing the lyrics on his own.
-Despite this confirmation, other music executives, including Steve Stoute, (Note: Stoute was the manager of both Nas and The Trackmasters, and was instrumental in launching Will Smith's music career as president of Urban Music for Sony Music Entertainment.) have maintained that Nas did indeed write the entirety of the lyrics.
+Despite this confirmation, other music executives, including Steve Stoute, (Note: Stoute was the manager of both Nas and The Trackmasters, and was instrumental in launching Will Smith's music career as president of Urban Music for Sony Music Entertainment.) have maintained that Nas did indeed write the entirety of the lyrics..